Racing 92 condemn ‘racist insults’ directed at Simon Zebo

 Racing 92 have released a statement on ‘racist insults’ directed at Simon Zebo during the Champions Cup defeat to Ulster in Belfast.
 Photo: Morgan Treacy/Inpho

-The former Munster and Ireland player scored a try as Pool Four leaders Racing lost 26-22 at the Kingspan Stadium in Belfast – their first defeat of the group stages – and tweeted afterwards: “I hope my ears deceived me with some comments directed my way from the crowd. #NotOn - Django wins in the end.”

-On Monday evening Racing said they strongly condemn the alleged abuse directed at their player.

-“Racing 92 strongly condemns the racist insults that Simon Zebo was targetted with on Saturday during the European Cup game between this club and Ulster Rugby at Kingspan Stadium in Belfast,” reads the statement.
+“Racing 92 strongly condemns the racist insults that Simon Zebo was targeted with on Saturday during the European Cup game between this club and Ulster Rugby at Kingspan Stadium in Belfast.

 “Racism has no place in rugby, in which the values of solidarity and togetherness are the exact opposite of any forms of discrimination.